Skip to Main Content

 During BMA Procedure:

-You will be positioned on your stomach and standard monitors to records your vital signs will be placed.
+You will be positioned on your stomach and standard monitors to record your vital signs will be placed.
 Oxygen will be provided.
 Your low back and buttocks areas around the iliac crest will be thoroughly cleaned and draped to prevent infection.

-Your doctor will then inject a local anesthetic with a small needle so you will not feel any pain from the larger needle used to draw bone marrow.
-The doctor will allow a few minutes for the anesthetic to take effect, and then the doctor will proceed with taking out bone marrow.
 You may feel some pressure as the needle is easily maneuvered into the marrow space and you may feel a weird, mild ache just as marrow is aspirated.
 There is usually only minimal discomfort and the more relaxed you are, the more comfortable you will be.
-Your bone marrow with be collected and sent for processing.
+Your bone marrow with being collected and sent for processing.
 The procedure usually take a total of 20-30 minutes.

 Post-BMA: